 Because of the mangrove forest, swimming and sun-baking aren’t the only popular activities to do at Bowman’s Beach.
 Bringing along a kayak and meandering through the wetlands is one of the top things to do in this remote location.
 Like many others on Sanibel Island, this favorite beach also offers exceptional shelling opportunities.

 Gulfside City Park (Algiers Beach)

 In the middle of Sanibel and facing the Gulf, Gulfside City Beach Park is a quiet stretch of sand that belies its location.
-The park is between several resorts but doesn’t see the crowds that flock elsewhere on the island.
+The park is between several resorts on Algiers Lane but doesn’t see the crowds that flock elsewhere on the island.
 Also known as Algiers Beach, Gulfside City Park Beach is pet-friendly, too, making it a top spot to bring your furry friend for a day by the water.

 Just as your dogs will enjoy the time to zoom around, beach lovers with young kids will find plenty of space to roam on Algiers Beach.
 Let the kids roam free and enjoy some sunbathing on what can often feel like a private beach.
-Like other Sanibel beaches, the soft sands are also a wonderful place to search for shells.
+Like other Sanibel beaches, the soft sands are also wonderful to search for shells.
 Keep on the lookout and you may even find an elusive sand dollar!